 While a dehumidifier placed inside the gun safe is one way of controlling moisture there are other ways as well:

 Oil – The best defence is to use a light coat of oil over your guns.
 The lubrication will prevent moisture build-up from getting in contact with the metal.
-Not only will it prevent rust but keeps it lubricated.
+Not only will it prevent rusting but keeps it lubricated.
 However, do not use too much as it causes dust build up and remains an essential requirement.

 Cosmoline – For placing firearms in storage, you can dip it in a vat of the substance.
 The matter is similar to Vaseline and is thick but once heated it becomes runny.
 Cosmoline is one of the best rust preventers, but it is not an oil or lubricant.
 The main problem is that you will have to clean your gun when you want to use it.
 The best is to use it as a long-term storage solution.